Skip to content

 • Default: false

-Determines whether the date/time picker uses UTC time or the user’s local time zone.
-This is particularly useful when using date-only input (time_format: false); without UTC, the stored date may shift depending on the user’s time zone.
+Determines whether the date/time picker uses UTC time or the user’s local timezone.
+This is particularly useful when using date-only input (type: date); without UTC, the stored date may shift depending on the user’s timezone.

-If set to false (default), the picker will use the local time zone of the user.
-If the format is date/time or time-only, the stored value will not include the Z suffix or any time zone information.
+If set to false (default), the picker will use the local timezone of the user.
+If the format is date/time or time-only, the stored value will not include timezone information.

 format